captain-miao/RecyclerViewUtils/README.md

 2. work with LongPressed: setInterceptEventWhileWorking()
 3. StickyRecyclerHeaderView work with addItemDecoration:
 ```
-    // divider color is the same as header backgroud.

-    // first: Add decoration for dividers between list items
+    // don't add other ItemDecoration
-    recyclerView.addItemDecoration(new DividerItemDecoration(getActivity()));
+    // recyclerView.addItemDecoration(new DividerItemDecoration(getActivity()));

-    // second: Add the sticky headers decoration
+    // only Add the sticky headers decoration
     final StickyRecyclerHeadersDecoration headersDecor = new StickyRecyclerHeadersDecoration(adapter);
     adapter.registerAdapterDataObserver(new RecyclerView.AdapterDataObserver() {
         @Override